juergenweb/JkImagePlaceholder/README.md

 ### setShadowColor() method

-Set a hexadecimal color for the text if you want to add a shadow to the text.
+Set a hexadecimal color for the shadow color if you want to add a shadow to the text.

 `setShadowColor('#990000')`